aceslowman/threejs_procedural/taskell.md

 - [bug] Camera aspect ratio is not being correctly updated onWindowResize.
 - [feature] Create new Renderer component & GUI, and pass it up to App.js using onRef().
 - [bug] orbitControls are not receiving the updated renderer domElement when changed in Renderer.
+- [bug] fix issue where composer passes are not being properly initialized

 ## Backburner